Did My First Bazaar Coordinator Experience Live Up to Expectations?

 I agree with Rae.
 Booths & bazaars are typically a get your name out there type thing.
 Great job on the organizing part!
 Too bad those 'stuffed bears' didn't get it. ;)

-2. What are the benefits of being a Bazaar Coordinator?
+What are the benefits of participating in a bazaar as a Pampered Chef coordinator?

 Similar Pampered Chef Threads